haliphax/ascii.js/README.md

 **Note:** Currently, PHP is being used in the `build.sh` script as a shortcut for replacing a token in the `index.tmpl` file with the entire contents of the generated artwork list.
 Alternatives will be added soon.

-## File types
+## Different fonts

-Based on the extension of the ASCII file being rendered, ascii.js will decide which font to use. `*.asc` files are rendered using the DOS font, while `*.txt` files are rendered using the Amiga font.
+Based on the parent folder of the ASCII file being rendered, ascii.js will decide which font to use.

+* `80x50/` - These files will be rendered with the 80x50 DOS font
+* `dos/` - These files will be rendered with the 80x25 DOS font
+* `amiga/` - These files will be rendered with the Amiga Topaz 500 font

 ## ANSI support